Program Director: Shahla Wunderlich, PhD, RD, FACN

 - Professional liability insurance

-Program tuition is due in two installments (August and October) and is paid directly to the Dietetic Internship.
-For the year 2013-14, tuition will be $8,700.
+Program tuition is due in two installments (August and October), and is paid directly to the Dietetic Internship.
+For the year 2016-17, tuition will be $10,500 plus graduate course tuition and fees.

-Tuition for three graduate credits per semester and associated fees are paid to the University according to standard University procedures (see Montclair State).
-See the MSU web site for the current tuition and fees.
-Accepted students will need to apply to the Graduate School as Dietetic Interns (see Graduate School); there is an additional fee for the application.
+Tuition for three graduate credits per semester and associated fees are paid to the University according to standard University procedures.
+See the MSU web site (www.montclair.edu) for the current tuition and fees.
+Matched students will need to apply to the Graduate School as Dietetic Interns (see http://www.montclair.edu/graduate/); there is an additional fee for the Graduate School application.
+Instructions will be given regarding this at orientation for matched applicants in June.
 Tuition and fees may change without notice.

 Students are responsible for obtaining the following prior to beginning the program: